philipmw/cognito-playground/README.md

 1. While the app remembers and recalls the JWT tokens, it does not have logic to handle expired tokens.
    For now, it simply sets the cookie to expire simultaneously with JWTs.
+   When the token expires, Cognito token exchange returns status code 400 with response text:
+   > {"error":"invalid_grant"}

+2. There are two identifiers: *identity pool* ID and *user pool* ID.
+   At this time, I have API Gateway configured for JWT authorization, so the Lambda function receives the caller's *user pool* ID, while I have DynamoDB doing IAM authorization using STS credentials from the Identity Pool, so the DDB table items are keyed by *identity pool* ID.
+   I need to use one ID for both purposes.